silviatofana/extractor_tool/README.md

 -  `version` Print the version number

 The commands might have flags.
 For example `local` has:
-`--repo_name` You can overwrite the default repo name.
-This name will be shown on the profile page.
 `--repo_path` Path of the repo

 ## BitBucket